edkedk99/streamlit_sql/README.md

 - Give possible candidates when filtering using existing values for the columns
 - Let users select ForeignKey's values using the string representation of the foreign table, instead of its id number

+### UPDATE

+- Users update rows with a dialog opened by selecting the row and clicking the icon
+- Text columns offers candidates from existing values
+- ForeignKey columns are added by the string representation instead of its id number
+- In Update form, list all ONE-TO-MANY related rows with pagination, where you can directly create and delete related table rows.

-### CREATE / UPDATE / DELETE
+### CREATE

 - Users create new rows with a dialog opened by clicking the create button
-- Users update rows with a dialog opened by clicking on desired row
 - Text columns offers candidates from existing values
+- Hide columns to fill by offering default values
 - ForeignKey columns are added by the string representation instead of its id number

-- Hide columns to fill by offering default values
-- Delete button in the UPDATE field
+### DELETE

+- Delete one or multiple rows by selecting in DataFrame and clicking the corresponding button.
+I dialog will list selected rows and confirm deletion.

 ## Requirements